NGI-TRUSTCHAIN/DUME/SolidServer/README.md

 ### Install

-You can install and run the server either using Node.js directly or using [Docker](https://www.docker.com/).
-This and the following sections describe the first approach, for the second approach see the section [use Docker](#use-docker) Section below.
+This and the following sections describe the installation using Node.js directly.

 **Note**: If using Git for Windows, it is helpful to use the -verbose flag to see the progress of the install.